mislav/blog/_posts/2011-07-11-faraday-advanced-http.md

 ---
-title: Advanced HTTP requests with Faraday
+title: "Faraday: advanced HTTP requests made easy"
 description: "If you use Ruby to perform any sort of HTTP requests, you might want to take a closer look at Faraday."
 layout: post